frslabs/forus-android/README.md

 | [Forus Proteus Face SDK](#forus-proteus-face-sdk) (Optional)           | com.frslabs.android.sdk:forus-proteus-face        | ![version](https://img.shields.io/badge/version-v1.0.0--beta01-blue)     | 1.4 MB     |

 #### Forus SDK
-This is the core SDK that provides a no-contact photo capture solution with face and liveliness detection among other features.
+This is the core SDK that provides a no-contact photo capture solution with face and liveness detection among other features.
 Its extremely customisable and gives you the captured face image as the result.

 Steps to add and initialise the Forus Proteus Antispoof SDK,
 - To get started with setting up Forus SDK, refer [Set Up Forus SDK](#set-up-forus-sdk)